 One Day in Sarajevo Itinerary

-Early Evening: Story of Sarajevo Tour
+Early Evening: Self Guided Walking Tour

 We start the tour at the stunning library above, which was destroyed by the Army of Republika Srpska.
 About three million books were destroyed in this tragedy, but it has been rebuilt so all in Sarajevo can appreciate its beauty today.
-I don’t want to spoil all the tour’s secrets, but I will share with you.

-Approximately Top 5: Story of Sarajevo
+Approximately Top 5: One Day in Sarajevo

 1) Franz Ferdinand and Sophie